ktor-doc-jp/ktor-doc-jp/quickstart/guides/api.md

 ### IntelliJ
 {% endcomment %}

-Using the Editor-Based HTTP client for IntelliJ Ultimate, you can make the POST request, and check that the content is valid, and store the token in an environment variable:
+Using the Editor-Based HTTP client for IntelliJ IDEA Ultimate, you can make the POST request, and check that the content is valid, and store the token in an environment variable: